-ID cards must be handed to the cashier upon every entrance to the Dining Hall.
-Please do not ask the cashier to admit you without your ID card.
-Have another form of identification with you if your Maryville College ID is lost.
-A three-day temporary pass will be issued until a new ID card is made in the Residence Life office.
-Meal Plan ID cards must be presented by the cardholder at the point of purchase to gain access to the dining hall.
-ID cards presented by persons other than the cardholder will be confiscated and considered stolen and turned over to the Office of Student Development.
+ID cards must be handed to the cashier every time the dining hall is entered.
+Students should not ask the cashier to admit them without their ID card.
+In the case of a misplaced Maryville College ID, students should provide another form of identification.
+A three-day temporary pass will be issued until a new ID card is made.
+Meal Plan ID cards must be presented by cardholders at the point of purchase to gain access to the dining hall.
+ID cards presented by persons other than the cardholder will be confiscated and considered stolen and turned over to the Office of Student Affairs.

-No food may be taken from the Dining Hall.
-Our no-limits policy provides you with plenty to eat while you are in the Dining Hall.
+No food may be taken from the dining hall, unless participating with the "green box" program.
+The no-limits policy provides students with plenty to eat while they are in the dining hall.

-After dining, return dinner ware to the dish room and leave your table and chair clean in consideration of others.
+After dining, return dinner ware to the dish room and leave the table and chair clean in consideration of others.

-Students with special dietary needs should consult with the Nurse and the Food Service Director.
-All efforts will be made to meet the special needs of the student.
-Students who are too ill to attend class or come to the Dining Room should obtain a special dietary request from the Nurse or Resident Assistant.
+Students with special dietary needs should consult with the Nurse and the Food Service General Manager.
+All efforts will be made to meet these needs.
+Students who are too ill to attend class or come to the dining room should obtain a special dietary request from the Nurse or Resident Life staff.
 When presented to the Dining Manager along with the student’s ID card, a take-out box will be provided.

-If a required school activity prohibits you from attending a meal period, a meal may be packed for you.
-Please have your activity leader request one week ahead of your outing.
-ID#s will be needed when an order is placed and a meal will be deducted from your meal plan for each meal where food is provided for a College approved outing.
+If a required school activity prohibits a student from attending a meal period, a meal may be packed for the student upon request.
+Activity leaders should request packaged meals for students at least one week in advance of the outing.
+Student ID numbers will be needed when an order is placed and a meal will be deducted from your meal plan any time that food is provided for a College approved outing.